Oiji muchim is a simple side dish made with Korean pickled cucumbers, oiji! It’s crunchy, spicy and deliciously salty.

 - Thinly slice the cucumber pickles.

-- Soak the pickle slices in water until not too salty to eat as is, about 10 minutes depending on your pickles.
+- Soak the pickle slices in water until oiji reaches the desired salt level, about 10 minutes depending on your pickles.

 - Drain and tightly squeeze the pickles between your palms to remove as much liquid as possible.
 You may have to squeeze them several times.